kyma-incubator/examples/personservice/README.md

 personservicekubernetes-event-service-7466dc4c8f-2xfxf         2/2       Running   0          45
 ```

-After Pods are recreated, your new Application shall show up in the Kyma Console under `Integration -> Applications`
+After Pods are recreated, your new Application shall show up in the Kyma Console under `Integration -> Applications`.

 ###  Pair Person Service with Kyma Application Connector
 To pair the Person Service with Kyma we will present two approaches.
 In the [automatic flow](#Automatic-Pairing-with-Kyma)  you pass the URL generated in Kyma to the Person Service and the certificate requests and actual registration is handled by the service itself.
 This is the easiest way to get along with this example if you are not interested in the details of Application Connectivity in Kyma.